Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/overview.rst

   eliminated from the model via reformulation
 * **Inequality constraints** in the degree-of-freedom and/or state variables

-Supported deterministic models can be written in the general form
+Supported deterministic models are nonlinear programs (NLPs) of the general form

 .. _deterministic-model: